This One Simple Question Could Save You Money on Your Health Bill

 Oh, healthcare.
 Why do you have to be so complicated?
 Yep, that thought goes through my head, too.

 Your doctor may not know which lab can save you the most money on your lab work.
 In order to find out for yourself:

-- Visit bcbsnc.com and look for in-network labs in the “diagnostics and other medical services” of our Find a Doctor search tool.
+- Visit our website and look for in-network labs under Diagnostics and Other Medical Services in our Find a Doctor search tool.

-- Contact BCBSNC at the toll-free number listed on your member ID card.
+- Contact us at the toll-free number listed on your member ID card.
 We can help you find an in-network lab in your area.